networkx/networkx/doc/source/reference/api_1.0.rst

 add_edges_from()
 ^^^^^^^^^^^^^^^^
-   Now takes optional keyword=value attributes or a dictionary of attributes.
+   Now takes optional keyword=value attributes or a dictionary of attributes applied to all affected edges.

    >>> G.add_edges_from([(3,4),(4,5)], color='red')
    >>> G.add_edges_from([(1,2,{'color':'blue'}), (2,3,{'weight':8})])